arthurlm/quickfix-rs/README.md

 - some program that can send order / receive messages to adjust strategy from.
 - basic router with no smart order router capabilities.

+## Is it ready for production ?

+Yes.
+But keep in mind that not every feature of the original FIX library are available.
+If some of your needs are missing: PR / feedbacks are welcomed 😉!

 ## How does it work ?